undefinedcreature01/dl/README.md

 >
 >Model is a program - programs are algorithms - algorithms are methods, so models are also called methods.
 >
->Methods withing machine learning are also just procedures, that tell the model what to do with the data.  <br> (they are algorithms - still part of a model, making them methods withing a method if you will)
+>Methods withing machine learning are also just procedures, that tell the model what to do with the data. (they are algorithms - still part of a model, making them methods withing a method if you will)
 >
 >Let's draw a very clear line on what each thing is
 >